Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - In this part, we adapted the code from MyUnitCubeQuad (TP4) to produce a new class, MyCubeMap, as specified in the instructions.
 - However, as we noticed the code from the original MyUnitCubeQuad could be vastly improved, we decided to improve that class and then adapt it into the MyCubeMap.
 Both classes are present in the project folder.
 We decided to add MyUnitCubeQuad to the project folder to show the improvements made, even though this class is ultimately not used in MyScene.
 - The main differences between a MyCubeMap and a MyUnitCubeQuad is the material (MyCubeMap has the properties specified in the instructions of the project), the size (MyCubeMap has a scale factor of 500) and the faces of MyCubeMap pointing inwards (implemented as a 180 degrees rotation around the X or Y axis, depending on the face).
-- We used a scale factor of 500 for MyCubeMap, instead of the instructed 50, so that objects weren't clipped outside the cube in certain perspectives.
+- We used a scale factor of 500 for MyCubeMap, instead of the instructed 50, so that the objects weren't clipped outside the cube in certain perspectives.
 - We improved the code of MyUnitCubeQuad.js from the TP4 (the improved version can be seen in the file MyUnitCubeQuad.js of the project folder) before using the code to create MyCubeMap.js.

 #### 2.2.
 MyCylinder